 Understand each other’s expectations

-Expectations are a part and parcel fo every relationship, and the fulfillment that you may or may not get from a relationship is highly contingent on how good you and your partner are at meeting each other’s expectations.
+Expectations are part and parcel of every relationship.
+The fulfillment that you may or may not get from a relationship is highly contingent on how good you and your partner are at meeting each other’s expectations.

-Physical intimacy issues or sexual intimacy issues in marriage happen when couples have different expectations of each other.
-Sometimes, someone in the relationship may want sex more than the other.
+Physical intimacy issues or sexual intimacy issues in marriage can happen when couples have different expectations.
+Sometimes, someone in the relationship may want more physical closeness than the other.

 When a physical need is not met, feelings of frustration and neglect will follow.